 How to Apply

-Applications for the CANR Undergraduate Research Program (URP) during the spring 2019 semester are closed.
-Summer semester applications will open in early spring 2019.
+Applications for the CANR Undergraduate Research Program (URP) during are open now for:

 NOTE: Once you submit your application, your faculty mentor will be pinged to submit a reference.